zanyshh/zenark/README.md

-- this is a simple but intuituve clock app for windows which is ligghtweight,
+- this is a simple but intuituve clock app for windows which is lightweight,